Have you upgraded to the latest version of Gmail? If not, you could be missing out on some amazing new Gmail features.

 In Classic Gmail, you could hover over a contact’s name, email address, or photo, and see a handful of important pieces of information on that person.
 Now, you’ll also see convenient icons that allow you to quickly email them, schedule an event that includes them, start a Hangout conversation with them, or video chat with them.
 Check out our step-by-step guide on how to Gmail video call for more information.

 I expect the batch of Gmail features we currently have access to won’t be the limit of our capabilities for long.
-Google is rumored to have a handful of other new features they’re waiting to roll out until testing is finished (and of course, we’ll probably see another redesign eventually).
 In the near future, you can expect more thorough offline support for Gmail, as well as prominent “smart warnings” about suspicious emails—so you never fall for another phishing scam again.

 There’s a lot of new features in Gmail to learn and master if you want to maximize your productivity within the new version of Gmail, but there’s still no built-in functionality to monitor that productivity, or guide you to make meaningful improvements in your daily email habits.

 For that, you’ll need a platform like EmailAnalytics.
 With EmailAnalytics, you’ll be able to see exactly how many emails you send and receive, your most popular correspondents, the time it takes you to write and read emails, and more data points—all geared toward helping you make the most of your Gmail experience.
 Sign up for a 14-day free trial today!